influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/concepts/schema_and_data_layout.md

 Bulk insertion of historical data covering a large time range in the past will trigger the creation of a large number of shards at once.
 The concurrent access and overhead of writing to hundreds or thousands of shards can quickly lead to slow performance and memory exhaustion.

-When writing historical data, we highly recommend temporarily setting a longer shard duration so fewer shards are created.
-Typically, a shard duration of 52 weeks works well for backfilling.
+When writing historical data, we highly recommend temporarily setting a longer shard group duration so fewer shards are created.
+Typically, a shard group duration of 52 weeks works well for backfilling.